Direct spatiotemporal imaging of carriers reveals a long-lived bulk photovoltaic mechanism

 The simulations provide several insights.
 First, we only obtain a constant net drift velocity when including an asymmetric scattering process, and a larger asymmetric scattering cross-section gives a larger drift velocity.
-Second, and perhaps less intuitive, it is necessary to have an initial photogenerated carrier distribution that is out-of-equilibrium, but not necessarily asymmetric.
-This suggests that the mechanism of defect-mediated asymmetric scattering by itself can explain the occurrence of bulk photovoltaic currents, even without an initial ``kick'' by the ballistic or shift mechanisms.
-We note that our results provide a microscopic explanation of the results by Choi \textit{et al.}, who observed unidirectional electronic transport in devices based on BiFeO\textsubscript{3} and suggested that polarization-related asymmetry of impurity potentials could play a role \cite{choi_switchable_2009}.
-The results are also consistent with observations of long-lived photostriction of BiFeO\textsubscript{3} \cite{schick2014localized}, which was also tentatively attributed to photocarrier trapping. \\
+Second, it is necessary to have an initial photogenerated carrier distribution that is out-of-equilibrium, but not necessarily asymmetric.
+This suggests that the mechanism of defect-mediated asymmetric scattering by itself can explain the occurrence of bulk photovoltaic currents, even without an initial ``kick'' by the ballistic or shift mechanisms. \\